-Three of the eight members of the Board in 2021 (excluding the non-independent CEO and Vice Chair), who are also nominees at the Meeting to be elected as Directors for 2022, are female, representing 38%.
-If Ms. Kei is elected to the Board, four of the eight members of the Board (excluding the non-independent CEO and Vice Chair) will be female, representing 50%.
-NFI has exceeded its target objective that the Board will be comprised of 30% female Directors (excluding non-independent employee Directors), reinforcing its commitment to gender diversity.
+Four of the seven members of the Board in 2023 who are nominees at the Meeting to be elected as Directors for 2024 (excluding the non-independent CEO and Vice Chair) are female, representing 57%.
+If Ms. O'Donovan is elected to the Board, five of the eight members of the Board (excluding the non-independent CEO and Vice Chair) will be female, representing 63%.
+NFI has exceeded its target objective that the Board will be comprised of 50% gender diverse individuals (excluding the non-independent CEO and Vice Chair), reinforcing its commitment to gender diversity.
+Two of the Directors have self-identified as persons of colour, representing 25% of the Board (excluding the non-independent CEO and Vice Chair).
+The Board has set a goal of 30% of the Board being members of other equity deserving groups (as described above).

 The reporting structure of NFI is divided into four separate organizational units consisting of the Bus and Coach Manufacturing, International Business, the Aftermarket Parts Business and the Central Group.
 Within each unit there are several executive leadership team members who report to the respective business unit President (the executives in the Central Group report directly to the CEO).
-There are 27 members comprising NFI's executive leadership team, of which six (or 23%) are female.
+There are 31 members comprising NFI's executive leadership team, of which five (or 16%) are female.
 Although changes in organizational headcount due to restructuring, acquisitions, and workforce adjustments may impact year over year numbers, NFI has instituted action-oriented programs focused on training, workforce development, and actions designed to improve diversity, inclusion, and representation.

-While the Company employs these above strategies to increase the representation of females in senior management, the Board has not yet adopted a target regarding women in executive officer positions and believes that any candidate for an executive officer position should not be chosen nor excluded solely or largely because of gender.
+The Board has also adopted these targets of 50% gender diverse individuals and 30% of individuals from other equity deserving groups in executive officer positions and believes that any candidate for an executive officer position should not be chosen nor excluded solely or largely because of gender or other diversity.
 The Board's primary selection of an executive officer candidate will be based on the candidate's skills, expertise and background that would complement the existing management team.
-The Board however continues to discuss whether to implement targets for executive officer positions in the future.